tenable/EscalateGPT/README.md

-# EscalateGPT
 <p align="center">
     <img src="assets/logo.png" width="250"/>
 </p>

 ## Introduction

-A powerful Python tool that leverages the power of OpenAI to analyze AWS IAM misconfigurations.
+ IAM Privilege Escalation Identification Tool

 ## Features

+- 🛠️ Identifies potential privilege escalation issues in AWS IAM and Azure RBAC policies
+- 💻 Leverages most advanced AI models via OpenAI for analysis
+- 👍 Returns escalation paths and mitigation recommendations in easy to understand JSON format
-- 🛠️ EscalateGPT is a Python tool to identify IAM policy issues and enhance Tenable Cloud Security
+- 🔑 Designed to integrate with and enhance Tenable Cloud Security cloud configuration auditing
-- 💻 EscalateGPT retrieves IAM policies, prompts OpenAI API, and returns results in JSON format
-- 👍 GPT4 identified more privilege escalation scenarios than GPT3.5-turbo in real-world AWS environments
-- 🔑 Results include path, ARN, and mitigation strategies for identified vulnerabilities

 ## Summary

-When it comes to cloud security, misconfigurations in Identity and Access Management (IAM) tools are one of the most common concerns for organizations and are far too often overlooked.
-In fact, in Tenable's 2022 Threat Landscape Report, our research team found that over 800 million exposed records were attributed to cloud misconfigurations.
-Because IAM policy misconfigurations are so common, we set out to develop a tool to help identify IAM policy issues that could be incorporated and further enhance Tenable Cloud Security (formerly Tenable.cs) cloud security.
-Enter EscalateGPT, a Python tool designed to identify privilege escalation opportunities in Amazon Web Services (AWS) AWS IAM.
-This tool can be used to retrieve all IAM policies associated with users or groups and will then prompt the OpenAI API, asking it to identify potential escalation opportunities and any relevant mitigations.
-EscalateGPT returns results in a JSON format that includes the path, the Amazon Resource Name (ARN) of the policy that could be exploited for privilege escalation and the recommended mitigation strategies to address the identified vulnerabilities.
-In our testing against real-world AWS environments, we found that GPT4 managed to identify complex scenarios of privilege escalation based on non-trivial policies through multi-IAM accounts.
-As a comparison, using GPT3.5-turbo, we found that only half of the privilege escalation cases we tested for were identified.
+EscalateGPT is a Python tool designed to identify privilege escalation opportunities in Amazon Web Services (AWS) and Azure Identity and Access Management (IAM) policies.
+It can help security teams find misconfigurations in IAM permissions that could allow unauthorized access or privilege escalation.
+The tool retrieves all IAM policies associated with users or groups in an AWS account or AzureAD, and passes them to the OpenAI API to analyze.
+OpenAI will attempt to identify any potential ways those policies could be exploited to gain elevated permissions, as well as recommend mitigation strategies.

+In testing, EscalateGPT leveraging GPT-4 managed to identify complex privilege escalation scenarios based on non-trivial IAM.
 ## Requirements

 1. Python 3.7